antonholmquist/jason/README.md

 [![Godoc](http://img.shields.io/badge/godoc-reference-blue.svg?style=flat)](https://godoc.org/github.com/antonholmquist/jason) [![license](http://img.shields.io/badge/license-MIT-red.svg?style=flat)](https://raw.githubusercontent.com/antonholmquist/jason/master/LICENSE)

 Jason is an easy-to-use JSON library for Go.
-It's designed to be convenient for reading arbitrary JSON and to be forgiving to inconsistent content.
+It's designed to be convenient for reading arbitrary JSON while still honoring the strictness of the language.
 Inspired by other libraries and improved to work well for common use cases.
 It currently focuses on reading JSON data rather than creating it.
 [API Documentation](http://godoc.org/github.com/antonholmquist/jason) can be found on godoc.org.

 **Note: The API will be subject to change during 2014 if there are very good reasons to do so.
 On January 1st 2015 it will be frozen.**

-## Data types

-The following golang values are used for the JSON data types.
-It is consistent with how `encoding/json` uses primitive types.

-- `bool`, for JSON booleans
-- `float64`, for JSON numbers
-- `string`, for JSON strings
-- `[]*Jason`, for JSON arrays
-- `map[string]*Jason`, for JSON objects
-- `nil` for JSON null

 ## Install